-- 4. Check the generator set for fuel, oil or coolant leaks.
-If any are found, shut down the generator set and repair leak before making any more checks. - 5.
-Connect an accurate AC voltmeter and frequency meter across two line terminals.
+- Check the generator set for fuel, oil or coolant leaks.
+If any are found, shut down the generator set and repair leak before making any more checks. - Connect an accurate AC voltmeter and frequency meter across two line terminals.
 Apply load to the generator and check output voltage and frequency.
-The voltage can be adjusted if not within specs shown in Figure 9-2 for the generator connection used, per the following procedure.
+The voltage can be adjusted per the following procedure.